pressHead3.gif (1391bytes)

 Her work is a modern take on the traditional papier-mache skeletons that serve as the main motif for Dia de los Muertos, the day on which Mexicans honor deceased loved ones.

-"....Bailando con La Muerta II is an expanded versin of Sullivan's show las year at Hartnell College, in which she exhibited striking papier-mache skeletons and photographs, all sparked by musings on Day of the Dead.
+"....Bailando con La Muerte II is an expanded version of Sullivan's show last year at Hartnell College, in which she exhibited striking papier-mache skeletons and photographs, all sparked by musings on Day of the Dead.

 This year, the exhibit contains not only her own artwork, but that of schoolchildren, teens and Hartnell College students and instructors.